Emerging Artist Program

 Portland Musical Theater Company is a community theater producing joyful, hopeful musical theater in Portland Oregon.

-PMTC produces a season of 3 shows annually during a 10 month season, plus our Cabaret Cafe series and other education programs.
+PMTC produces a season of 3-4 mainstage shows, a plus our Cabaret Cafe series, including our two youth cabarets (we call them Stars of Tomorrow), and various education programs.

 About the Program

 The PMTC Emerging Artist Program offers emerging musical theater artists an immersive learning and experience program between their training and the profession of theatre, developing each individual’s skills by working alongside designers, administrators, directors, and other experts.

 Emerging Artists will not only develop skills in the craft of performance, they will be key members of the Portland Musical Theater Company team.

 This is a 13-month program beginning in September 2019 and requires a commitment of 10 hours per week.
 (Most weeks are 10 or less however during tech weeks it could be as many as 20.)
 The last month of the program is spent cross-training and mentoring the new EA class while preparing your resume and portfolio.